Lamellaria sp. #6

 of triangular tubercles in the center of its

 dorsum.
 The dorsum and the underside of the mantle are decorated with

 faint dusky blotches.
 There are a few white flecks on the dorsum and the

 underside is peach-colored.
+Rarely, animals may be more elaborately mottled.
 Young animals may have faint medium-sized spots.
 (Note 1)

-Lamellaria sp. #6 is known from four animals found in Halimeda
+Lamellaria sp. #6 is known from five animals found in Halimeda

 Taxonomic notes: There is some uncertainty in separating this species from other listed species of Lamellaria.
 It